Reviews You Can Rely On

 Only sold as a single pole

-The primary disadvantage of the Whippet is its weight.
-With the pick attached, the pole weighs about twice as much as other models.
-The higher swing weight is not particularly noticeable, especially in steep terrain, where our minds are generally on other things.
-It is available in a carbon version, but it will set you back a few more bucks.
-We were also a little bit dismayed to discover that this model only comes as a single, individual pole.
-If it came in a set, it would be the only pair of backcountry poles you'd ever need.
-If you don't require the utility of a hybrid, you can shed some ounces with the lightweight and collapsible MSR DynaLock Ascent Carbon.
+The main drawback to the Whippet is its weight.
+With the pick attached, the pole weighs about double the amount of other models we tested.
+If you don't require the utility of a hybrid, you can shed some ounces with the lightweight and collapsible Jones Talon Pro.
+The higher swing weight of the Whippet is not particularly noticeable, especially in steep terrain, where our minds are generally on other things.
+It is available in a carbon version, but it will cost you a few more bucks.
+Also, we were a bit dismayed to discover during testing that it only comes as a single, individual pole.
+If it came in a set, the Whippet would be the only pair of backcountry poles you'd ever need.

-The BD Whippet at the ready above the choke of a firm, steep couloir.
+The BD Whippet at the ready above the choke of a steep couloir.

 Best Baton Pole